 Web-based invoicing software

 There are many options for web-based invoicing software.
 Many are free for basic use, but charge you a monthly fee when you need to send more invoices.
-Invoiceable is a great service and it only costs a 1 time payment of £49 to remove their branding.
 Alternatively, The Invoice Machine charges based on the number of invoices you send.
 PayPal also provides a full-featured invoicing solution.

 Most of these services will allow you to also create estimates, which can be easily converted into invoices after clients have agreed to the estimate.
 Many web-based invoicing software will also give you the ability to send invoices via email, complete with a Pay Now button that integrates with PayPal and other online payment systems.

 Another web-based invoicing option is Pancake App, a self-hosted invoicing and project management web app that you install on your own server.
 You get all of the benefits of the apps mentioned above, without the monthly fee.
-You’ll need a little technical ability to set it up (they offer a setup service), but once it’s done the app is almost as good as the desktop invoicing options below.
+You’ll need a web hosting plan, but despite the fact it’s self-hosted software it is almost as good as the desktop invoicing options below.